 Media reports today (23 April) quote Cameron, who was out on the local election campaign trial in Derbyshire yesterday, as saying he wishes to keep going with moves to block rises in duty on fuel.

-Last month, the chancellor announced in the BUdget that September’s planned increase would be scrapped.
+Last month, the chancellor announced in the Budget that September’s planned increase would be scrapped.

 The Telegraph quotes Cameron as saying: “We have cancelled and delayed almost all of these fuel duty increases.
 We even cut fuel duty on one occasion.
-We will keep going to try and keep those fuel duty increases off, recognising that it is the really big bills that people really care about and want help with.”
+We will keep going to try and keep that fuel duty increases off, recognising that it is the really big bills that people really care about and want help with.”

 Exclusive research conducted for Commercial Motor by ComRes and published last month showed strong support for the road freight and haulage industry from MPs and the general public alike.